zhu-jz/rodent_code/readme.txt

 to bigbook.wtf.
 This is a precaution allowing to save old book in case that user considers feed files corrupt.

-Rodent contains small utility allowing to reformat book files from something
+Rodent contains small utility reformatting book files from something like:
-like:

 e2e4e7e6d2d4d7d5b1c3f8b4